fitztrev/make-it-rain/README.md

-Preview all the gifs here: <https://fitztrev.github.io/make-it-rain/>
+Preview all the gifs here: <http://fitztrev.github.io/make-it-rain/>

+Update `gifs.json` and submit a pull request if you'd like to have one added.

 Project page: <https://github.com/fitztrev/make-it-rain>